Getting Started (on Azure)

 OpenShot Cloud API is easy to install and configure.
-Launch your own private instance using Azure Marketplace, or by following this link: https://azuremarketplace.microsoft.com/en-us/marketplace/apps/openshotstudiosllc.openshot-cloud-api.
+Launch your own private virtual machine using Azure Marketplace, or by following this link: https://azuremarketplace.microsoft.com/en-us/marketplace/apps/openshotstudiosllc.openshot-cloud-api.
 The following video walks you though the configuration process.

 This tutorial video covers the basics of how to configure an OpenShot Cloud API instance, and walks you through the process of creating your first video project.
-This video uses AWS, so a few steps might be different on Azure, but generally, the process is almost identical.
+This video uses AWS, so a few steps might be different on Azure and Google Cloud, but generally, the process is very similar.

-After you launch an instance of the OpenShot Cloud API, it is initially configured to run as both a web server and task server (server), and as a video processor (worker).
-Once you have started your instance, you can access the web server without changing anything.
+After you launch a virtual machine instance of the OpenShot Cloud API, it is initially configured to run as both a web server (server) and a video renderer (worker).
+Once you have started your instance, you can access the web server on port 80, however we need to configure a few things before OpenShot Cloud API is ready to use.

 NOTE: Azure requires you to specify a username and SSH key.
 Be sure to use the following information, or you will be unable to config the instance correctly. - SSH Username: ubuntu - SSH Public Key: Your own public SSH key